noverde/challenge_data_eng/README.md

 __*Data Engineer*__ your solution must be inside a docker image, script or notebook ready to be run.
 If you provide a docker image, please send it with a backend service.
 Running this container should start the necessary infrastructure to provide the endpoints.

-__*Data Analyst*__ your solution must be inside notebook ready to be run
+__*Data Analyst*__ your solution must be inside notebook ready to be run.

 You know the drill: Any language, any framework, any platform.
 Feel free to use anything to help you finishing this tasks.

 ### Tips

-- All of your CODE need to be well documented, organized and clean.
+- All of your CODE need to be well Documented, Organized and Clean.
+- All of your DATA need to be Accurate, Reliable, Relevant and Clean.
-- All of your QUERY need to perform well, be maintainable and return accurate data.
+- All of your QUERY need to be Simple, Maintainable and Clean.

 ### Possible Deliverables